Professor Nazeer Ahmed

 The word Ibara has its root in the trilateral Arabic word A-B-R (a-ba-ra) which means to wade, as wading across a river from one shore to the other.
 In prose, it means a line or a description.
 Accordingly, any thought or idea that can be described through prose, poetry or mathematical symbols can be classified as ilm-ul-ibara.
 Such is the language of the body and the mind.

 The Nafs or the Self straddles ilm ul ibara and ilm ul ishara.
 It receives its inputs from the senses, mind and heart.
 It is molded and transformed by these inputs.
-Like the senses, the Nafs measures in time-space.
+Like the senses, the Nafs measures in space-time.
 Like the mind it extrapolates.
 Like the heart it perceives.
-But it has its own unique characteristic which is not shared with other parts, and that is its free will.
+But it has its own unique characteristics which are not shared with other human attributes.
+That is its free will.

 We illustrate in the diagram below our classification of knowledge.